Skip to main content

 Once a skill has been created, learners can 'follow' the skill by clicking 'Browse skills' on your Sana home.

-Then learners can select a skill or skills they're interested in following then click 'Save'
+Learners can select a skill or skills they're interested in following then click 'Save'

 Enabled vs disabled leaderboard

 In the Skills settings mentioned above, you can choose to have the leaderboard enabled or disabled for your learners.
-If enabled, a leaderboard of top badge earners will appear on the home page.

 View for the learner if leaderboard is enabled:

-• The learner will see their own progress and the leaderboard of top badge earners in the organization
+The learner will see their own progress and the leaderboard of top badge earners in the organization

 View for the learner if leaderboard is disabled:

-• The learner will see their own progress and what is needed to level up in those Skills
+The learner will see their own progress and what is needed to level up in those Skills

 How to obtain badges

+Once a learner has followed a skill they can then proceed to click on the title in the skills section of your home.
 This will open the skill and display the available courses for that skill.
 Complete the courses within a badge level and to obtain the associated badge.

 See the example below of how to follow a skill and then start working towards a badge